chenhuimao/HMLLDB/README.md

 ### bpframe
 Set a  breakpoint that stops only when the specified stack keyword is matched.

+Notice:
+- Separate keywords with spaces.
+- Match keywords in order.
+- Hitting a breakpoint is expensive even if it doesn't stop.
+Do not set breakpoint on high frequency symbol or address.

 ```
 Syntax:
 bpframe [--one-shot] <symbol or address> <stack keyword 1> <stack keyword 2> ... <stack keyword n>